 Ingredients

-• 3 cups shredded, cooked chicken, such as that from slow cooker green chili chicken
+• 3 cups cooked shredded chicken, such as rotisserie or slow cooker green chili chicken

 • 1 (12-oz) jar salsa verde (tomatillo salsa), divided